macrat/ayd/README.md

 ### Alerting

-Ayd can kick a URI when a target status checks failure.
+Ayd can kick a URL when a target status checks failure.
 You may want to use [exec](#exec), [HTTP](#http), or plugin for alerting.
 (Even you can use ping, DNS, etc as alerting. but... it's useless in almost all cases)

 Ayd will kick alert at only the timing that incident caused, and it won't kick at the timing that continuing or resolved the incident.

-You can specify alerting URI like below.
+You can specify alerting URL like below.

 ``` shell
 $ ayd -a https://alert.example.com/alert https://target.example.com